Slaymish/my-digital-garden/src/site/notes/SWEN221/SWEN Testing.md

 - input file -> program run -> output file
 - A test is another program/script
 - Can use *System.In* and *System.Out*
+- Faster and more reliable than manual testing

 ### Regression testing:
 - Running your automated tests everytime you change anything in the code